• Find a Member

 Two words: LOCAL + FREE!

-Each symposium program focuses on the local needs of the region.
+Each symposium program includes both key topics of universal interest to adult literacy programs, and a focus on the local needs of the region.
 When you complete our Annual Survey every year, we use the results to invite speakers and presenters on topics you said you particularly wanted and needed.

 Furthermore, registration is free.
 You won’t need a large budget for travel or an overnight stay, in the vast majority of cases.
 We hope that many folks from the same organization can come to the symposium – there’s no limit on how many people can attend from one place.
 It’s a lot harder to send lots of people to conferences, since we know costs stack up pretty quickly.